theapache64/tlog/README.md

 > tech blog of the day

 **tlog**, derived from "tech blog", is a simple website that redirects you to a different tech blog every day.
-It is a project that I created to encourage myself to read a tech blog daily 🫠
+This is a project that I created to encourage myself to read a tech blog daily  🫠

 ## 💡 Usage
 Just visit https://theapache64.github.io/tlog